-The best fantasy books are written by authors who have taken them to the next level.
+The best fantasy books are written by authors who have taken fiction to the next level.
 Here are 15 of the best fantasy authors across the globe.

 - 1. George R.R.
 Martin